kylon/Sharedown/README.md

 Sharedown is an Electron application to download Sharepoint videos, especially meant for students.

+**We take NO responsibility for your actions, do not violate your tenant rules!**

 ### Requirements
 * A recent version of FFmpeg
 * YT-dlp